-By Swetha Nakshatri, undergraduate student, Washington University in St. Louis and participant in the 2018 Institute for Public Health Summer Research Program.
+Written by Swetha Nakshatri, undergraduate student at Washington University in St. Louis and participant in the Institute for Public Health Summer Research Program

 In my mind, fashion has always been purely an art.
 Avant-garde, something to explore, but in the realm of designers and critics, people whose goals I thought couldn’t be more different from mine.